vinceskahan/v5wiki/Understanding-permissions.md

 ### Reading/writing data to a device

+By default, only a privileged user can write to USB or serial devices.

+Independent of permissions, most USB and serial devices are accessible to only one process at a time.
+For example, if `weewxd` is running and communicating with the device `/dev/ttyUSB0`, then you will not be able to read/write to the device `/dev/ttyUSB0` even if you have sufficient permissions.

 ## Add a user to a group

 If you add yourself to the `weewx` group, then you can modify configurations and skins without having to `sudo`.